sa-hubcity/hugo-second-brain-theme/content/Helpful resources/_index.md

 ---

 ### Literature
-SA literature can be found in [the SA store](https://www.sexaholics.org/store/index.php?cPath=28).
+SA literature can be found in [the SA online store](https://www.sexaholics.org/store/index.php?cPath=28).
 The core SA books are [Sexaholics Anonymous](https://www.sexaholics.org/store/product_info.php?cPath=25&products_id=32), more commonly known as "The White Book" and [Step into Action](https://www.sexaholics.org/store/product_info.php?cPath=25&products_id=78).
 The White Book can also be purchased in-person at the meeting, at the [Pine Grove bookstore](https://www.pinegrovetreatment.com/addiction-literature-book-store/), or as an E-book via [Amazon](https://www.amazon.com/dp/B08BWSLCDC).

 A bunch of great pamphlets can be [downloaded for free](https://www.sa.org/literature/pamphlets/).
 Some that we think deserve particular mention are ["To the Newcomer"](https://www.sa.org/w/wp-content/uploads/newcomer.pdf) and ["Why Working the Steps is Important"](https://www.sa.org/w/wp-content/uploads/WhyWorkingTheStepsPamphlet.pdf).